CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Modeling baseline hazard and survival with splines
 -----------------------------------------------------

 Normally, the Cox model is *semi-parametric*, which means that its baseline hazard, :math:`h_0(t)`, has no parametric form.
 This is the default for *lifelines*.
 However, it is sometimes valuable to produce a parametric baseline instead.
-There is an option to create a parametric baseline with cubic splines:
+There is an option to fit to a parametric baseline with cubic splines (popularized by the invesntors of the model, Royston and Parmer):

 .. code:: python